Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

-To better understand the different scaling behavior of the two parameterized \QCP\ problems, we investigated their so-called \emph{energy landscapes}.
-Recall that we aim to minimize a multidimensional binary function that is represented by the polynomial $p(\ov{x})$ for a query pair $(\queryOne,\queryTwo)$.
-The energy landscape of $p(\ov{x})$ refers to the distribution of polynomial values across all possible input bitvectors (in this context called \emph{states}), where (values of) neighboring bitvectors (i.e., they differ in one bit) are considered to be directly connected.
+To better understand the different scaling behavior of the two parameterized \QCP\ problems (cf.\ Figure~\ref{fig:scaling_behavior}), we investigated their {energy landscapes} (cf.\ Sec.~\ref{sec:preliminaries-quantum}).
+Recall that we aim to minimize the polynomial $p(\ov{x})$ that represents the given query pair $(\queryOne,\queryTwo)$.
+The \emph{energy landscape} of $p(\ov{x})$ refers to the distribution of polynomial values across all possible input bitvectors (in this context called \emph{states}), where (values of) neighboring bitvectors (i.e., they differ in one bit) are considered to be directly connected.

-While the two problem families seem similar, the energy landscape of 2-chain-to-$i$-star exhibits distinguishing structural characteristics.
+While the two problem families seem similar at first, the energy landscape of 2-chain-to-$i$-star exhibits two distinguishing structural characteristics.
 First, it is shaped such that every local minimum is also a global minimum, whereas 2-cycle-to-$i$-chain exhibits an increasing number of local but not global minima.
-Therefore, the optimum is much more likely to be reached for the former, as the algorithms do not \enquote{get stuck} locally.
-Second, the energy landscape has a large plateau of zero-energy states that is directly connected to all negatively valued (and in particular, the optimal-valued) states.
-Due to direct connections, the optimal value can be found more frequently, which explains the high solution probabilities.
-In reverse, it implies that the simulated annealing algorithm can jump out of the optimum and \enquote{get lost} into the zero-plateau.
-The probability of escape decreases with increasing~$i$ due to larger energy differences.
-Moreover, the relative size of the zero-plateau decreases with growing~$i$, as the likelihood of \enquote{getting lost} in the plateau also decreases.
-This justifies our hypothesis that for small~$i$, the simulated annealer can sometimes escape into the zero-plateau, leading to lower solution probabilities on smaller instances.
-This effect is specific for simulated annealing and not observed for (simulated) quantum annealing or QAOA.
+Therefore, the optimum is much more likely to be reached for the former, as the solvers do not \enquote{get stuck} locally.
+Second, the energy landscape of 2-chain-to-$i$-star has a large plateau of zero-energy states that is directly connected to all negatively valued (and in particular, the optimal-valued) states.
+Due to these connections, the optimal value can be found more frequently, which explains the high solution probabilities in Figure~\ref{fig:2-chain-to-i-star}.
+For simulated annealing, however, the direct connections can cause the solver to reversely jump out of the optimum and then \enquote{get lost} in the zero-plateau.
+The probability for that jump decreases with growing~$i$ due to larger energy differences.
+Moreover, the likelihood of \enquote{getting lost} in the zero-plateau also decreases, as the relative size of the zero-plateau decreases with growing~$i$.
+Regarding Figure~\ref{fig:2-chain-to-i-star}, we believe that for small~$i$, the simulated annealer sometimes escapes into the zero-plateau, leading to the lower solution probabilities observed on smaller instances.
+This effect is specific to SA and not observed for (S)QA or QAOA.
 Appendix~\ref{app:energy_landscapes} provides further details.